superfastcharger/ai-tokenizers-dotnet/README.md

     disallowedSpecial: null);

-// passing an array of strings for allowedSpecial , will help tokenize only those special to
+// passing an array of strings for allowedSpecial , will help tokenize only those special tokens
+// any other special tokens found in the text will throw an except